Cimpress/FOMA-Integration-Example-in-PHP/readme.md

 A PHP example of how to integrate with the Fulfillment Order Manager

+## Examples in this repository

+All examples use the popular [Guzzle library](http://docs.guzzlephp.org/en/stable/index.html) for creating http calls

+### Authentification

+> Found in `src/setup.php`

+This file makes an post request to `https://oauth.cimpress.io/v2/token` with the client credentials and returns an authentification token.

+This file can not be run and only serves as setup for the other examples.

+### Get Item Details

+> Found in `src/get-item.php`

+If run, this file will get the item details for a specified item, you will have to change this to one of your items in the file itself.

+### Get Notifications

+> Found in `src/get-notifications.php`

+If run, this file will get the new notifications for a specified fulfiller, you will have to change this to your fulfiller.

 ## Prerequisites

 * A working PHP 5.6 (or higher) environment